 For the most part, there is no need to make copies of commercially produced VHS tapes.
 The tapes were bought for personal viewing and are not meant for copying or redistribution whether for profit or not.
 The law varies from country to country, but warnings on commercially produced VHS tapes are clear, with an example of a typical VHS copy protection warning provided below:

 WARNING!
 Licensed for private home exhibition only.
 All other rights reserved.
 Any public performance, copying, or other use is strictly prohibited.
 Duplication in whole or part of this videocassette is prohibited.
 Federal law provides severe civil and criminal penalties for the unauthorized reproduction, distribution or exhibition of copyrighted videotapes.
 Criminal copyright infringement is investigated by the FBI and may constitute a felony with a maximum penalty of up to five years in prison and/or a $250,000 fine.

 If the DVD copy of the VHS tape is only for personal use and only for the purposes of maintaining the right to continue viewing the video material, is it illegal?
-From the strict statement above it appears to be illegal, but in the end this is an issue that lawmakers will have to deal with.
-Any copying of tapes with VHS copy protection will have to be performed at your own risk until this issue is resolved.
+From the strict statement above it appears to be illegal, but in the end, this is an issue that lawmakers will have to deal with.
+Any copying of tapes with VHS copy protection will have to be performed at your own risk until the resolution of this issue.

 As a result of this, copying cannot be easily performed on tapes with this sort of protection.
 Most of the problems occur when using a VHS DVD combo unit.
-If some other method of capture is used such as a digital camcorder or video capture card, this VHS copy protection can be avoided.
+If using some other method of capture such as a digital camcorder or video capture card, this VHS copy protection can be avoided.
 However, once again it may be illegal to circumvent the VHS to DVD copy protection scheme.